CDAT/cdms/docs/source/manual/cdms_4.rst

    "10", "Get the output grid."
    "11", "Create the regridder function."
    "14", "Get the mask."
    "15", "Regrid with a user mask.
-The subslice call returns a transient variable corresponding to variable sof at time 0."
+The subslice call returns a transient variable corresponding to variables of at time 0."

-**Note:** Although it cannot be determined from the code, both mask and the input array sof are four-dimensional.
+**Note:** Although it cannot be determined from the code, both mask and the input arrays of are four-dimensional.
 This is the n-dimensional case.